DBoo92/317Hardware/index.md

 Readings from the sensor (using Arduino for testing):
 ![Image](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/sensorreadings.jpg)

 >I had to use an Arduino to test the sensor because I didn't realize the Raspberry Pi has no analog input pins.
 I will have to add an analog to digital converter to my circuit.
 I have decided to use the the ADS1115 for its relatively low cost and ease of integration with the Pi.
-This has been ordered from Amazon for $13.79.
+This has been ordered from Amazon for $13.79 + tax.

 Testing the motor:
 ![Image](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/motortest.jpg)